MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 ---

-# Analyze large data with ScaleR

-## Analyzing a Large Data Set with RevoScaleR
+# Analyzing a Large Data Set with ScaleR

-### Getting Set Up to Use Your XDF File

-<a name="chunking"></a>
->**Note**  Since Microsoft R Client can only process datasets that fit into the available memory, chunking is not featured in this tutorial.
-When run locally with R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
-When working with Big Data, this may result in memory exhaustion.
-You can work around this limitation when you push the compute context to a Microsoft R Server instance.
-You can also upgrade to a SQL Server license with R Server (standalone).
+This getting started tutorial builds on what you learned in [previous tutorials](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
+As before, you'll work with sample data to complete the steps.

-### Download large datasets
+## Download large datasets

-Most of the examples in this guide can be run using sample data that is included in the RevoScaleR package, but to really get a feel for ScaleR you may want to use larger data sets.
+To really get a feel for ScaleR, you may want to use larger data sets.
 You can download these larger data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

-Recommended dataset include the following:
+Datasets used in this tutorial include the following:

 - *mortDefault*:  A set of ten comma-separated files, each of which contains one million observations of simulated data on mortgage defaults.
 These data sets are used in the section, "Analyzing loan defaults".
 Windows users should download the zip version, mortDefault.zip, and Linux users mortDefault.tar.gz.
 File size is approximately 220 MB unpacked.